GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

 4. Wash the membrane 3 times for 10 minutes each in TBST using agitation to remove any unbound primary antibody.
 5. Incubate blot with 4 mL/10 cm of secondary antibody HRP-conjugate at a 1:10,000 dilution (or at the manufacturer’s recommended dilution) for 30 minutes to 1 hour at room temperature using agitation.
 (NW does 1 hr at RT)

-    - Can even go down to 1:50,000 for 2nd ab HRP-conjugate
+   .. note:: BAD recommends starting with 1:20k for 1°Ab and 1:50k for 2°Ab.
+BAD uses 1:50k for both 1° and 2° for beta-actin.

 6. Wash the membrane 6 times for 5 minutes each in TBST to remove any unbound secondary antibody conjugate.
 It is crucial to thoroughly wash the membrane after incubation with the HRP enzyme conjugate.
 7. Prepare the `SuperSignal West Femto Substrate <https://www.thermofisher.com/order/catalog/product/34094>`_ working solution by mixing equal parts of the Substrate and Stable Peroxide components
    (e.g. 5 mL substrate with 5 mL stable peroxide).
-Use a sufficient volume (~3 mL/10 cm) to ensure the blot is completely wetted with the substrate and does not become dry.
+Use a sufficient volume (~2-3 mL/10 cm) to ensure the blot is completely wetted with the substrate and does not become dry.

    .. note:: The working solution is stable for up to 6-8 hours at room temperature.